 Enforce non-root Containers

 In docker, as well as in Kubernetes, the default for running containers is running as 'root'.
-The implications of running as root is that the process within the container has enough permissions to change anything on the machine.
+The implication of running as root is that processes running within the container have enough permissions to change anything on the machine itself.

 This gives a lot of power to containers, but does not sit well with modern security standards.
 Specifically enterprise security.

-The purpose of this document is to set a cluster-wide default for the Run:AI CLI, such that all CLI users will be limited to non-root containers
+It is possible to set these flags as a cluster-wide default for the Run:AI CLI, such that all CLI users will be limited to non-root containers.

 Setting a Cluster-Wide Default¶

 apiVersion: v1 data: config: | enforceRunAsUser: true enforcePreventPrivilegeEscalation: true kind: ConfigMap metadata: name: cluster-config namespace: runai labels: runai/cluster-config: "true"

 This configuration limits non-root for all Run:AI CLI users.
 However, it does not prevent users or malicious actors from starting containers directly via Kubernetes API (e.g. via YAML files).
 There are third party enterprise tools that can provide this level of security.